dydxopsdao/signotifier/README.md

 An AWS Lambda function that signs the input message with an asymmetric key and then sends it via email to a predefined set of recipients.

+The dYdX Operations Subdao utilizes this tool to inform validators of critical events.
+This tool is designed to be universally applicable; interested parties can fork this repository, modify the sender information, and adapt it to their requirements.
+For details on licensing, please consult the LICENSE file.

 The input should be a JSON with the following format:

 ```